yeray142/mcv-c6-team1-project2/config/README.md

 # Setting up the Configurations

-Here we describe the different parameters set in each configuration file:
+Here we describe the different parameters set in the baseline configuration file:

 - _frame_dir:_ Directory where frames are stored.
 - _save_dir:_ Directory to save checkpoints, dataset information, etc.